Thiamethoxam: Neonicotinoids banned by the European Union

-In 2012, several peer reviewed independent studies were published showing that several neonicotinoids had previously undetected routes of exposure affecting bees including through dust, pollen, and nectar; that sub-nanogram toxicity resulted in failure to return to the hive without immediate lethality, the primary symptom of colony collapse disorder; and showing environmental persistence in agricultural irrigation channels and soil.
+In 2012, several peer-reviewed independent studies were published showing that several neonicotinoids had previously undetected routes of exposure affecting bees including through dust, pollen, and nectar; that sub-nanogram toxicity resulted in failure to return to the hive without immediate lethality, the primary symptom of colony collapse disorder; and showing environmental persistence in agricultural irrigation channels and soil.
 However, not all earlier studies carried out before 2014 have found significant effects.
 These reports prompted a formal peer review by the European Food Safety Authority, which stated in January 2013 that neonicotinoids pose an unacceptably high risk to bees, and that the industry-sponsored science upon which regulatory agencies' claims of safety have relied on may be flawed and contain several data gaps not previously considered.
 In April 2013, the European Union voted for a two-year restriction on neonicotinoid insecticides.
 The ban restricts the use of imidacloprid, clothianidin, and thiamethoxam on crops that attract bees.

 In February 2018, the European Food Safety Authority published a new report indicating that neonicotinoids pose a serious danger to both honey bees and wild bees.
 In April 2018, the member states of the European Union decided to ban the three main neonicotinoids (clothianidin, imidacloprid and thiamethoxam) for all outdoor uses.

 Other countries

 Thiamethoxam is approved for a wide range of agricultural, viticultural(vineyard), and horticultural uses.

+In Brazil, the institute Ibama announced a ban in February 2024, but the decision was appealed by the Ministry of Agriculture and Livestock (Mapa) appealed the decision in federal court, because Ibama didn't have the authority to ban it, and had no plan for a replacement method to control the pests thiamethoxam controls.